karashily/Sort/README.md

 # Sort
 Different sorting algorithms (insertion, selection, merge, quick and hybrid) implemented in C++.
-Input is read from file and output is written to a file, which names is given from the terminal, Time is calculated for the operation and is appended to a file, which name is given from the terminal too :v
+Input is read from file and output is written to a file, which names is given from the terminal.

+(optional) Time is calculated for the operation and is appended to a file, which name is given from the terminal too :v

 to run in terminal or bash:
--compile with g++: g++ sort.cpp -o <desired executable name>
--run it: ./<executable-name> <sort-type> <input-file> <output-file> <time-file>
+-compile with g++: "g++ sort.cpp -o <desired executable name>" -run it: "./<executable-name> <sort-type> <input-file> <output-file> (<time-file>)"

 example:
-g++ sort.cpp -o sort
+"g++ sort.cpp -o sort"
-./sort insertion data.txt out.txt time.txt
+"./sort insertion data.txt out.txt (time.txt)"

 Hybrid Sort: